Yoga

 Practices for Daily Life Beyond the Mat:

-The benefits of stimulating the vagus nerve extend far beyond the yoga mat.
+The benefits of stimulating the vagus nerve extend far beyond the mat.
 Here are some ways to incorporate vagus nerve stimulation into your daily routine:

-A short cold shower or splashing cold water on your face can activate the vagus nerve and promote alertness.
+1. Cold Exposure : A short cold shower or splashing cold water on your face can activate the vagus nerve and promote alertness.

-Humming stimulates the vagus nerve through the vocal cords, promoting relaxation and reducing anxiety.
+2. Humming : Humming stimulates the vagus nerve through the vocal cords, promoting relaxation and reducing anxiety.

-Chanting mantras or devotional songs activates the vagus nerve through a combination of sound and vibration.
+3. Chanting : Chanting mantras or devotional songs activates the vagus nerve through a combination of sound and vibration.

-Tense and release different muscle groups in your body, sending signals to the brain through the vagus nerve and promoting relaxation.
+4. Progressive Muscle Relaxation : Tense and release different muscle groups in your body, sending signals to the brain through the vagus nerve and promoting relaxation.

 Rishikul Yogshala